Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Conductance formula for an open quantum -level dot

 The solution gives each Green's function in terms of the contribution of the discrete eigenstates, $\Lambda$, and the contribution of the branch-point singularities, $\Gamma$.
-We first solve Eqs.~(\ref{eq:RiccatiGR}) and~(\ref{eq:RiccatiGA}) for the sites $d_1$ and $d_2$ and then use the solution in the Fisher-Lee relation~\cite{FL1981,Datta95}
+We first solve eqs.~(\ref{eq:RiccatiGR}) and~(\ref{eq:RiccatiGA}) for the sites $d_1$ and $d_2$ and then use the solution in the Fisher-Lee relation~\cite{FL1981,Datta95}

-For details of the solution, see Appendix~\ref{app:sign}.
+For details of the solution, see Appendix\ref{app:sign}.
 We thus arrive at the conductance $\mathcal{G}(E)$ between the lead 1 and the lead 2 in the form~(\ref{eq:conductance_G}).
-The sign in front of the square root of Eq.~(\ref{eq:conductance_G}) is chosen according to the rule that is also given in Appendix~\ref{app:sign}.
+The sign in front of the square root of eq.~(\ref{eq:conductance_G}) is chosen according to the rule that is also given in Appendix\ref{app:sign}.

-The formulas~\eqref{eq:conductance_G} and~\eqref{eq:conductance_J} may be less advantageous than the formula~\eqref{eq:conductance} in actual computation of the conductance.
+The formula~\eqref{eq:conductance_G} may be less advantageous than the formula~\eqref{eq:conductance} in actual computation of the conductance.
 It is not our aim here to find an easy-to-calculate formula.
-Our aim is to show explicitly that the conductance contains the pure summation over all discrete eigenvalues, Eq.~\eqref{eq:expansionGRGA}, not any background integrals.
+Our aim is to show explicitly that the conductance contains the pure summation over all discrete eigenvalues, eq.~\eqref{eq:expansionGRGA}, not any background integrals.

-Incidentally, Eq.~(\ref{eq:conductance_G}) reduces to a much simpler formula particularly when the contact sites $d_1$ and $d_2$ are identical, in other words, when the two leads are attached to one site as in the T-shaped quantum dot of Fig.~\ref{fig:NQD}(d).
+Incidentally, eq.~(\ref{eq:conductance_G}) reduces to a much simpler formula particularly when the contact sites $d_1$ and $d_2$ are identical, in other words, when the two leads are attached to one site as in the T-shaped quantum dot of Fig.~\ref{fig:NQD}(d).
 Hereafter, whenever the two leads are attached to one site, we will denote the one contact site as $d_0$.
 In this case, the $\Gamma$ matrix has only the $(0,0)$ element

-Then, we modify the quantities in Eq.~\eqref{eq:conductance_G} as
+Then, we modify the quantities in eq.~\eqref{eq:conductance_G} as